Applied Physiotherapy Skills PG (11553.1)

 There are no supplementary assessments offered for this unit.

-This Unit contains participatory elements which are vital to the Australian Physiotherapy Council professional learning outcomes for this Unit.
-Except in the case of extenuating circumstances, a 100% viewing rate is expected for all online lectures, and 100% participation is required in all practicals.
+This Unit contains participatory elements which are vital to the Australian Physiotherapy Council professional learning outcomes.
+Except in the case of extenuating circumstances 100% participation is required in all practicals.
 It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, preferably by email.

 Failure to adhere to these requirements may result in failure of the associated assessment piece.
 Consideration will be given for illness; however evidence such as a medical certificate will be required.